TK-Prints/SaleWeb/README.md

 ## 👋 Introduction

-Open Source Point of Sale is a web-based point of sale system.
+Sale Web is a web-based point of sale system.
 The application is written in PHP, it uses MySQL (or MariaDB) as data storage back-end and has a simple but intuitive user interface.

 The latest `3.x` version is a complete overhaul of the original software.
 It uses CodeIgniter 3 as a framework and is based on Bootstrap 3 using Bootswatch themes.
 Along with improved functionality and security.